btardio/atad_awsLambda/README.md

 > python-lambda-local lambda_function.py event00.json

 The RESULT log entry of above command should produce an identical line as the curl result did.

+We can see that we have 3 ways of running our function.
+The first way is with an interactive Python console, sending it None and None as the context and event function arguments.
+The second way is having python-lambda-local create event and context objects from the event00.json file.
+Both of these two methods we will consider our development environment.
+The final way of running our function is after it has been deployed on AWS using curl.
+This last method is our deploy environment.

 # Adding functionality to lambda_function.py